- Meeting Rooms

 7. Seating may NOT exceed room capacity.
 Additional furniture items to be brought in must be approved by the Library Director before they are set up in any room.

-8. Advance notice is required for the use of Library audio visual equipment.
-A separate list of equipment is attached.
+8. Advance notice is required for assistance with the Library audio visual equipment.

 9. The Library does not provide porter services for groups meeting in the facility nor storage space for their property.
 The Library does not accept responsibility for materials that are lost or damaged.

 10. Library staff will not accept calls or relay messages to people attending meetings except in emergencies.
-A pay phones is available in the Library Cafe.
+A pay phone is available in the Library Cafe.

 11. Groups may not use the Library as their mailing address nor may they state or imply that the Library sponsors or endorses their meeting.